openagenticai/openagentic/guides/TOOL_CREATION_GUIDE.md

-@ -0,0 +1,513 @@
 # OpenAgentic Tool Creation Guide

 ## Overview

 This guide explains how to create new tools for the OpenAgentic framework.
-Tools are self-contained components that extend AI agents with specific capabilities like calculations, HTTP requests, text-to-speech generation, and more.
+Tools are self-contained components that extend AI agents with specific capabilities like QR code generation, GitHub repository access, news search, and more.

 ## Tool Architecture